Marpole Women's Auxiliary: Marpole Infirmary

 The building stood at the corner of Hudson and SW Marine Drive, then one of Vancouver's busiest suburban traffic centres.
 It was built in 1912 as a hotel and in 1917 was taken over by the Vancouver General Hospital as a home for incurables when wounded veterans were returning from World War I. The provincial Government took it over in 1923 as a temporary measure until a new institution could be built.

 The building was most unsatisfactory in every way—dark, noisy and overcrowded.
 Bed patients could not see out the windows, there was no provision made for bed lamps and privacy was an unheard of luxury.
-Following a visit to the Infirmary in January, 1947 a Vancouver Province reported described it thus:
+Following a visit to the Infirmary in January, 1947, the Vancouver Province newspaper described it thus: